moquisto/OrbitLaunch/README.md

 20. Parameterized guidance (pitch/throttle parameters) instead of full optimal control.

 Orbit target and stability notion
-21. Circular orbit around spherical Earth: radius r = R_E + h_target in a plane through Earth's center, with correct speed and zero radial velocity at cutoff.
+21. Orbit quality is evaluated from osculating (two-body) perigee/apoapsis computed from the simulated state near end-of-burn, targeting r = R_E + h_target.
 22. Stability defined in the ideal two-body model: long-term J2, drag, and third bodies are neglected when defining stability.

 ## Next steps
-- Implement optimization algorithms in `optimise.py` to search for optimal guidance profiles.
+- Refine guidance parameterization (more late-burn control / shaping).
-- Implement more advanced guidance strategies.
+- Add more detailed plotting/analysis tools and diagnostics.
-- Add more detailed plotting and analysis tools.
+- Extend constraints and/or add higher-fidelity environmental effects as needed.